-The 52-year-old Spaniard also confirmed he would leave the Premier League club at the end of the season.
+The 52-year-old Spaniard also at the end of the season.

-It has been a difficult few months for Benitez, who replaced Roberto Di Matteo in November, and he suddenly chose to voice his frustration to 5 live Sport in an interview following his side's 2-0 win at the Riverside.
+It has been a difficult few months for Benitez, who and he suddenly chose to voice his frustration to 5 live Sport in an interview following his side's 2-0 win at the Riverside.

 Read a transcript of Benitez's interview with BBC Radio 5 live reporter Alastair Yeomans in full below.